CAPE ASSIST

 -

-Playing sports or video games? – marijuana can affect timing, coordination, and movement and weaken someone’s performance.
+Playing sports or video games? – marijuana can affect timing, coordination, movement and weaken someone’s performance.

 -